sheenatoroy/sheenatoroy/README.md

 - 👋 Hi, I’m @sheenatoroy
-- 👀 I’m interested in making good coffee
+- 👀 I’m interested in making good coffee, reading articles and blogs about Tech
 - 🌱 I’m currently learning java
 - 📫 You can reach me at my ig account @__sheenatoroy__

 <!---